open-tool/ultron/README.md

 - Simple and presentative syntax
 - Stability of all actions and assertions
 - Full control under any action or assertion
-- An architectural approach to writing tests
+- An architectural approach to UI tests development
 - Amazing mechanism of setups and teardowns (You even can setup preconditions for single test in test class.
 It won't affect the others)

 ### A few words about syntax